algebra_with_sympy

 Introduction

 This tool defines relations that all high school and college students would recognize as mathematical equations.
 They consist of a left hand side (lhs) and a right hand side (rhs) connected by the relation operator "=".
-In addition, it sets some convenient defaults and provides some useful controls of output formatting that may be useful even if you do not use the Equation class (see Conveniences for SymPy).
+In addition, it sets some convenient defaults and provides some controls of output formatting that may be useful even if you do not use the Equation class (see Conveniences for SymPy).

 This tool applies operations to both sides of the equation simultaneously, just as students are taught to do when attempting to isolate (solve for) a variable.
 Thus the statement Equation/b yields a new equation Equation.lhs/b = Equation.rhs/b